lun-4/jose/doc/jcoin.md

  * You are arrested if you try to steal from José, or steal a higher amount than the victim's wallet
  * If you use `j!steal` 3 times in a row and succeed in all 3 of them, you'll then have to use `j!steal` again and wait 8 hours to get 3 more uses.

+When you get arrested, you pay half the amount you want to steal to José, and your chances of getting more JoséCoins per message halves.

 `j!hsteal` for more details.

 Command | Description | Example | Alias